aFuad/AdvExamples/README.md

 **Main.py** is main file to test models with ImageNet-A.

 ## Checkpoints
-Use the following link to download checkpoint you would like:
+Use the following link to download checkpoint(s):

 https://drive.google.com/drive/folders/1PiMxZbYvAsnXVEWltDfcXlbb1yM4wJ8a?usp=sharing